 Manage claims and renewals

 Healthcare or employee-initiated policyholders are always eager with their claims.
-With the help of chatbots, they can check their coverages, file for a claim, and track status.
-They also assist in renewal processes similarly.
+With the help of chatbots, they can check their coverages, file for a claim, track status, and assist in the renewal process also.

 Despite always being connected to the internet, GenZ is considered the loneliest generation yet.
 Keeping this in mind, it is highly likely that we will soon be seeing chatbots that have Emotional Intelligence.
 These bots could judge the users’ emotional state and respond in a way that is sensitive to users’ state of mind.

-Artificial Intelligence is the future.
-We’re definitely going to be seeing bots that sound more human as time passes.
+AI is the future.
+We’re going to be seeing bots that sound more human as time passes.
 Someday, we may even get bots that are indistinguishable from humans, even though that’s a long time from now, but that’s where we’re headed!

-It’s clear that organizations will be integrating chatbots into their business processes to a much greater extent.
+Organizations will be integrating chatbots into their business processes to a much greater extent.
 A trend that we expect to be seeing is the growth of on-premise chatbots.
 These are bots that exist on the physical premises of the organization rather than on the Cloud.
 These are usually located within the organizations’ servers and data centers.
 With the benefits of increased security and control, many organizations are expected to opt for on-premise chatbots.
-We at Engati recognize this need and have begun to cater to it as well.

 Chatbot maturity cycle